LastAncientOne/Stock_Analysis_For_Quant/README.md

 # Stock Analysis for Quants
 #### This is Stock Analysis project in Excel, Power BI, Matlab, Python, and R language with different types of analysis such as data analysis, technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
 Learn about stocks, options, bonds, mutual funds, and ETF (Exchange-traded funds).
 In addition, this is for quantitative researching and analyzing in trading and investment.
 Quantitative analysis (QA) is a technique that use mathematices and statistical modeling, measurement, and research for understanding financial behaviors.
 Many different types of technical indicators and stock strategies in Excel, Python, and R language.
 Using timeseries, forecasting, machine learning, and deep learning for this research project in different type of programming languages. :chart_with_upwards_trend: :chart_with_downwards_trend:

+### What is stock?
+#### A stock is an investment that represent a share or partial ownership of a company.
+Stock is company's profits; as a result, investors buy stocks to earn a return on their investment.
+Stocks are one of the best way to build up capital or wealth.

+### What is options?
+#### Options is a contract to buy or sell a specific financial product known as the option's underlying instrument or underlying interest.
+Also, options are contracts that gives the owner, the holder, the right, but not the obligation, to buy or sell an underlying asset or instrument at a specified strike price prior to or on a specified date, depending on the form of the option.

 # Prerequistes
 ### Programming Language and Software
 Python 3.5+